bradleytaftsmith/donor-map/README.md

 it contains an HTML file that can be run on a web server (index.html).

-to install, run `git clone https://github.com/bradleytaftsmith/donor-map .` from the working directory of your web server (/var/www/html/ on apache2).
+to install, run `git clone https://github.com/bradleytaftsmith/donor-map .` from the working directory of your web server (/var/www/html/ on apache2)

-Feel free to reach out if you have any questions!
-Bradley Smith

 # To-Dos
 1. put data-join in code.
 This table join was hastily done to generate some mappable data.